NetApp/trident/README.md

 ## Using Trident

-Once Trident is up and running, it can be managed directly via a REST API and indirectly via interactions with Kubernetes.
+Once Trident is installed and running, it can be managed directly via the tridentctl CLI or the Trident REST API, and indirectly via interactions with Kubernetes.
 These interfaces allow users and administrators to create, view, update, and delete the objects that Trident uses to abstract storage.
 This section explains the objects and how they are configured, and then provides details on how to use the two interfaces to manage them.

 ### Trident Objects